 HA settingssection in the

 config.yamlfile.
 For the vip_iface parameter value, provide your environment's interface name.
 For the cluster_vip parameter value, provide an available IP address, preferably one from the same IP range that your cluster nodes use.
+For the master nodes, the virtual IP has to be in the same subnet.
 The configuration resembles the following code:

 # HA settings vip_iface: eth0 cluster_vip: 18.104.22.168